-Begin with goal and objective and note that these are what programs are working towards and what we want to achieve.
+Continue with the terms Goal and Objective and note that these are what programs are working towards and what we want to achieve.
 Note that good objectives play a significant role in monitoring and evaluating effectively.
 They are what we go back to whenever things get bogged down, so we will be spending some time in future sessions talking about what good objectives are.